 You can’t be a successful eCommerce marketer if you don’t understand the importance of storytelling.
-And when it comes to converting new shoppers who are sitting on your site right now nothing matters more than a good compelling, delicious story.
+When it comes to converting new shoppers who are sitting on your site right now, nothing matters more than a good, compelling, delicious story.

 Why storytelling matters